-- a. forest, fish and wildlife management; - conservation and flood or erosion control projects, but only if they have been demonstrated to be necessary in the public interest and after all reasonable alternatives have been considered; - c. essential infrastructure exempted, pre-approved or authorized under an environmental assessment process; - d. passive recreation; - e. minor development and minor site alteration; - f. existing uses, buildings or structures; - g. expansions to existing buildings or structures; - h. accessory uses, buildings or structures; - i. a new single residential dwelling on an existing lot of record, provided that the dwelling would have been permitted by the applicable planning legislation or zoning by-law on the date the Regional Official Plan Amendment 21B came into effect.
-A new dwelling built after the Regional Official Plan Amendment 21B came into effect in accordance with this policy shall be deemed to be an existing building or structure for the purposes of the exceptions permitted in clauses g) and h) above.
+- Forest, fish and wildlife management; - Conservation and flood or erosion control projects, but only if they have been demonstrated to be necessary in the public interest and after all reasonable alternatives have been considered; - Essential infrastructure exempted, pre-approved or authorized under an environmental assessment process; - Passive recreation; - Minor development and minor site alteration; - Existing uses, buildings or structures;

+- Expansions to existing buildings or structures; - Accessory uses, buildings or structures; and - A new single residential dwelling on an existing lot of record, provided that the dwelling would have been permitted by the applicable planning legislation or zoning by-law on the date the Regional Official Plan Amendment (OPA) 21B came into effect.
+A new dwelling built after the Regional OPA 21B came into effect in accordance with this policy shall be deemed to be an existing building or structure for the purposes of the exceptions permitted in clauses g) and h) above.